01709 524302

 Where Great Minds Are Born

-At Victoria Park Hall Pre-School our primary goal is to equip children with the necessary skills to succeed in their future endeavers.
+At Victoria Park Hall Day Nursery our primary goal is to equip children with the necessary skills to succeed in their future endeavours.
 We achieve this by fostering the development of their motor abilities, thinking skills, and healthy interactions with their peers.

-We take pride in being the first setting in Rawmarsh to incorporate Forest School type led activities with Forest School educated and experienced staff.
-Our approach is in accordance with the Early Years Foundation Stage Curriculum, which promotes learning through play.
-All our educators are highly knowledgeable and professional, carrying at least level 3 qualifications in childcare.
+We take great pride in being the first setting in Rawmarsh to incorporate Forest School type led learning with our Forest School educated and experienced staff.
+Our approach is very much holistic and heuristic with a deep Scandinavian emphasis to learning and development.
+We practice in accordance with the Early Years Foundation Stage Curriculum, which promotes learning through play.
+All our educators are highly knowledgeable and professional, carrying at least level 3 qualifications in childcare with the majority educated to degree level.

 We believe that every child deserves the best start in life and our team are dedicated to making that a reality.
-Our Deputy Manager who holds Early Years Teacher Status, supervises our educators in the classrooms.
+The Deputy Manager holds Early Years Teacher Status and oversees our educators in the classrooms.
 We are committed to providing a safe, supportive and inclusive environment that fosters optimal growth and development for every child in our care.

 LEARN & EXPLORE